seanriceaz/seanriceaz.github.io/_posts/2018-09-08-styling-svg-icons-with-css.markdown

 ### Working with Figma

 I love Figma.
 This is where I do the lion's share of my design work.
-It's more styraightforward to build icon vectors in Figma than in Sketch, and stroke-based icons are supported as components (components in Figma are like Symbols in Sketch).
-Unfortunately,it's not a perfect experience for exporting Vectors.
+It's more straightforward to build icon vectors in Figma than in Sketch, and stroke-based icons are supported as components (_components_ in Figma are like _symbols_ in Sketch).
+Unfortunately, it's not a perfect experience for exporting vectors.
 Seemingly unpredictably, it will *outline the stroke* of an icon when exporting.
-It only does this for some icons and not others.
-An outlined stroke breaks the scalability of the icons the way we want them, and it bloats the SVG markup.
+Figma does this for some icons and not others.
+An outlined stroke is unusable because it breaks the scalability of the icons the way we want them, and it bloats the SVG markup.

 #### Export strangeness workaround